 Each festival is an annual event, ostensibly a Catholic celebration, but rooted much deeper, in pre-conquest beliefs and traditions.
 They’re the living embodiment of the syncretic (combined) religion and folklore that makes Andean culture so fascinating to so many.
 If you’re looking for real insight into what is unique about Peru’s culture, and if you don’t mind roughing it a little, then one of our Peru festival trips is ideal for you!

-For more detail on the different festivals we attend on our tours of Peru, see our Peru festivals page.
-[XXXXXX YET TO BUILD LINK XXXXXXX]
+Learn more about the different festivals we attend on our tours of Peru here.

 Now let’s talk about food!